9 QA Interview Questions + How to Answer Them

 Other forms this question might take:

 Most interviewers will invite you to ask questions throughout the interview and at the end.
 This is your opportunity to get the most out of your interview experience.
-Prepare questions in advance to:
+Prepare good questions for your QA interview in advance to:

-Draw from the example questions below to prepare your questions.
+Draw from the example questions below to prepare your career-focused questions to ask during the interview.

 Asking this question can give you insights into the skills and traits that lead to success in the QA role you’re applying for.
 With these insights, you can refine your QA characteristics and cultivate new ones to match the company's expectations.